TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 ```
 ArgList["EnableKPIs"] = "True"
 ```
 KPIs are collected in the Properties of the "ApplicationHost" thing. (see previous chapters).
-Once you turn on the KPIs and you go back to the ThingRegistry you can see a
+Once you turn on the KPIs and you go back to the ThingRegistry you can see a snapshot of the current KPIs.

+Lets display one of these KPIs in the NMI.
+In order to do so we need the CDMyVThings plugin.
+1) Add the CDMyV-Things plugin to your project (either using NuGet or include the source of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzOTE5OTc5NCw3NzU3ODI4MjUsLTg2Mz
+eyJoaXN0b3J5IjpbMTcxMTE5MzE2Myw3NzU3ODI4MjUsLTg2Mz
 UyMTc1MCwzNDQ2OTY3MDYsMTk5NTY2NjcsLTE5MjM4NTg3OTUs
 LTkyNjc4MDI3LC0xMDcxNDg4OSwyMTE4MTk3ODc5LDE4NzY1Nj
 Q4MzMsMTg5OTA2NTQ5MCwtNTE3MDI5MDAwLDYwNDczOTg5OCwt